Center for Appropriate Transport

 The Center for Appropriate Transport (CAT) was a non-profit community center dedicated to bicycles and alternative transport located in Eugene, Oregon, United States.

-CAT held publicly funded educational workshops for teaching youth from ages 12 to 21.
+The Center operated from 1992 to 2020.
+One of CAT's primary activities was holding publicly funded educational workshops for youth ages 12 to 21.
 Within the 8000 sqft facility there was a public bicycle repair workspace and a bike machine-shop for the design and manufacture of special-purpose bikes, particularly cargo bikes and recumbents.
 There was also a bike museum on site, a bike rack-building workshop, and a sewing facility.
 CAT formerly held the offices of Oregon Cycling magazine, which ceased publishing in 2009.
-CAT is still currently home to Pedaler's Express, a pioneering workbike-based delivery service.
+Pedaler's Express, a pioneering workbike-based delivery service initiated at CAT; the former CAT building re-christened "NEST" is still home to Pedaler's Express.

 In 2021, the facility and programs were bought by the non-profit Better Eugene-Springfield Transportation (BEST).
-As of May 17, 2021: Sadly, the Center for Appropriate Transport in Eugene, Oregon is closed.
+As of May 17, 2021: The Center for Appropriate Transport in Eugene, Oregon is closed.
 Their website is now shut down.